Dansh/desmos/README.md

 # desmos
-c# Win Form application for viewing graphs of math expressions
+A C# Win Form application for visualizing mathematical expressions with interactive graph plotting.